 Eating a low carb diet does not mean you have to give up on delicious food.
-All you need to do is make some clever changes and swap out high carb foods with nutritious low carb alternatives.
+All you need to do is make some clever changes!
+Here are the best low carb replacements for high carb foods.

 Starting a low carb diet can be daunting.
 Which food is good to eat?
 What should you avoid?
-And above all, how are you going to survive without your favourite staples?
+And what to do when you are craving your favourites?

 I've got great news for you: You do not need to miss out on bread, pasta and rice!
-Simply substitute it with my suggestions below.
+Simply use a low carb substitute.

-Of course, these do not taste EXACTLY like their high carb counterparts.
-But the texture, taste and look is similar enough to pass as an alternative that is just as enjoyable.
+Of course, these low carb replacements do not taste EXACTLY like their high carb counterparts.
+But the texture, taste and look is similar enough for the dish to pass as an alternative that is just as enjoyable.

 The most important thing is you're making the right decision for your health (and your waistline).
-And you may even decide you like the low carb swap better than the original!
+And you may even decide you like the carb alternatives better than the original!

 Table of contents